X-Press Pearl: Requests for urgent berthing

+Sri Lanka Navy and Ports Authority inspection

+According to statements by the Sri Lanka Navy and the Sri Lanka Ports Authority, a joint inspection team boarded X-Press Pearl on 20 May 2021 following reports of a chemical leak.
+After conducting their assessment, the team concluded that there was no immediate danger and therefore did not recommend emergency berthing or escalation of response measures at that time.
+Subsequent investigations and reporting indicated that this assessment underestimated the severity of the developing situation, as the fire intensified shortly thereafter, ultimately leading to the vessel’s loss.

 It was reported that the ship caught fire on 20 May, 9.5 nmi northwest of the Colombo Port.
 The Sri Lanka Navy, along with the Sri Lanka Ports Authority, which boarded the ship in order to find out the cause of the fire, suspected that the fire might have started as a result of the reaction of chemicals being transported on the ship.
 During the fire incident, the vessel had a crew of 25 members on board.

 Though initial reports linked the incident to leaking acid, Harbor Master De Silva said the fire had broken out in the number 2 hold of X-Press Pearl while the container was stacked on deck.
 A fuller investigation was needed to determine the cause, he said.

 On 25 May, a large explosion took place inside the vessel and all 25 crew members were evacuated.
 Two Indian crew members who sustained injuries during the explosion were admitted to the Colombo's National Hospital of Sri Lanka.